-Class teachers are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the office by 9am and 1.10pm daily.
+Class teachers are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the office and submitting this information to the office by 9am and 1.10pm daily.

-3.6 Academy Office Staff
+3.6 Academy [Admin/Office] Staff

-Academy office staff will:
+Academy [admin/office] staff will:

-- Record all absence details received on a day-to-day basis and log it on the academy MIS system - Transfer calls from parents to the Attendance Lead in order to provide them with more detailed support on attendance
+- Record all absence details received on a day-to-day basis and log it on the academy MIS system - Transfer calls from parents to the Attendance Championing in order to provide them with more detailed support on attendance.
+These calls may need to be scheduled for mutually agreeable times.